inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

 window, it’s probably because you don’t have the correct layer set as active.
 Most layers, such as GPS points, Field Papers, and satellite imagery, can’t be edited.
-The only layers that can be edited are data from OpenStreetMap, which are usually called “Data Layer 1”.
+The only layers that can be edited are data from OSM, which are usually called “Data Layer 1”.

 13. To make a layer active, select it in the :guilabel:`Layers` panel, and click on the :guilabel:`Activate` button: